Alabama Public Television: History

-AETC eventually built a network of nine transmitters covering the state during a 16-year period ending in 1970.
+AETC eventually built a network of nine transmitters covering the state for 16 years ending in 1970.
 In the 1970s and 1980s, several stations in the metropolitan areas of Alabama aired weekly "cutaway" programs, produced by local entities instead of APT, of interest to their particular viewing areas, but those were eliminated in the 1990s.
 Since then, all APT stations air the same programming at all times.

 The AETC took over the operation of Huntsville public radio station WLRH in 1977, assuming control from the public library system, which had started the station the previous year but found itself unable to manage or fund it properly.

 In January 1982, a major ice storm caused the collapse of the WCIQ tower, which was then rebuilt.

 In August 2004, APT began datacasting on its digital broadcast signals to distribute digital multimedia content to ten elementary and secondary schools, in a pilot program.
 The datacasting model was replaced by APTPLUS, an online distribution of multimedia content that became available to every school in Alabama via the Internet.
 Every public school in Alabama registered to use APTPLUS within its first year of operation.
 Many private school teachers and home-schooling families are also registered users.

 For more than a quarter century, Alabama Public Television aired a nightly public affairs program, For the Record, covering statewide news and Alabama politics.
 The longest-running program of its kind on a PBS member station or regional or state network, it won an award for Best Local News Program from the National Educational Telecommunications Association (NETA), an organization of public television stations.
 Capitol Journal succeeded For the Record in 2008 and is produced at APT's State House studio in Montgomery.

 APT began broadcasting a high definition channel (APT HD) in 2005.
 In December 2006 it launched a digital "how-to" channel featuring established cooking, gardening, decorating, crafts, and sewing programs called APT Create.
 A third digital channel, APT IQ, debuted in March 2007.
 Originally called APT IQ, the channel became APT World in October 2012 and offers news and documentary programming.
 2017 brought the addition of PBS Kids statewide.

-Board members

-The members of the Alabama Educational Television Commission Board as of 2012 are: Ferris W. Stephens, chairman, Birmingham (6th congressional district), Gregory O. Griffin Sr., Vice-chairman, Montgomery (2nd congressional district), Dr. Rodney D. Herring, Secretary, Opelika (3rd congressional district), Bebe Williams, Huntsville (5th congressional district), Les Barnett, Mobile (1st congressional district) and Dr. Dannetta K. Thornton Owens, Birmingham (7th congressional district).